datarobot-forks/dynamo/deploy/metrics/README.md

 The Prometheus configuration in this directory has been updated to scrape from the new `dynamo-backend` job (port 8081) instead of the deprecated `metrics-aggregation-service` (port 9091).

-See the [Dynamo MetricsRegistry Guide](../../docs/guides/metrics.md) for detailed information on using the new metrics system.

 ---